hzionn/bvim/README.md

-# Quick Vim
+# Bvim

-A Chrome extension that brings essential Vim keybindings to text fields on your favorite websites.
+**B**rowser **Vim** - A Chrome extension that brings basic, essential Vim keybindings to text fields on your favorite websites.
 Navigate and edit text with familiar Vim motions without leaving your browser.

 ## Features